warathepj/doggo/README.md

 2. Configure n8n webhook:

    - Update the webhook URL in `app/(tabs)/index.tsx` with your n8n instance URL
-   - Ensure your n8n workflow is active and properly configured
+   - Ensure your n8n workflow is active and properly configured (n8n flow in folder images)

 ```bash
 npx expo start